RKX1209/rkx1209.github.io/_posts/2017-08-27-gsoc-final-report.markdown

 **NOTE:** Only **non** deterministic events need to be recorded, because deterministic events can be reproduced by running actual program.

 ## At the beginning
-Before GSoC begining, I've added simple record and replay system for radare2.
+Before GSoC beginning, I've added simple record and replay system for radare2.
 A new command `dts+` can save entire program state, like register and memory dump then, another new command `dsb` can replay until the before address from current pc. i.e. You can single step back from current pc.